ming900518/macOS-Virtual-Machine/README.md

 4. Click macOS Virtual Machine -> Start Virtual Machine
 5. Open Apple Configurator 2
 6. If everything works, There should have a VirtualMac in DFU mode, drag ipsw file into Apple Configurator 2 and click Restore
-7. About less than half hour, you should see a purple window greeting to you.
+7. When it's done, you should see a purple window greeting to you.

 Bon Appétit!